dbmarques/gensignal/README.txt

-Marques D. B. A time series signal generator with specified frequencies, amplitudes, phase differences, sampling rate, duration, signal-to-noise ration, and time delay in MATLAB.
+Marques D. B. A time series signal generator with specified frequencies, amplitudes, phase differences, sampling rate, duration, signal-to-noise ratio, and time delay in MATLAB.
 2018.

 Useful to test the effect of a variety of parameters in a diversity of spectral estimates.